david-slimp/NodeTakeOver/FIXME.md

-Here is my "New Day" developer AI prompt for firing up Windsruf again and getting back to work for the next day/sprint/project:
+Here is my "New Day" developer AI prompt for firing up Windsurf again and getting back to work for the next day/sprint/project:
 "
 Let's look over the main codebase for this game project.
 There are about 8 or so main active game files.
 We are in the process of migrating from JS to TS.
 I think we have finished the config.ts and node.ts so far, but let's double check where we are at in this process.
 We also want to confirm our devel environment....
 I think we are using some testing framework to make sure we keep stable and bug-free code.
 There could be a couple different layers of tests?
 What are some suggestions for our next coding sprint today?
 "

+NOTE (2025-12): This file is a planning/scratchpad for the JS→TS migration.
+Many items below are now DONE; keep using this file to track remaining work by marking items clearly as `[DONE]`, `[PARTIAL]`, or `[TODO]`.

 =============================================
 Current Wall Class Methods